virtualidentityag/vi-frontend-hub/src/advanced-components.md

   <question-component>What are alternatives to HTTP1.1?
 How is it different?</question-component>
   <answer-component>HTTP2 will only make one handshake and open a stream of data, which will cut a lot of the request times.
 Especially for a lot of files.</answer-component>
   <question-component>What is REST?
 What describes it best?</question-component>
-  <answer-component>REST is a methology to build APIs.
+  <answer-component>REST is a methodology to build APIs.
 It has a clear url scheme to get, update and delete resources.</answer-component>
   <question-component>What are alternatives to REST?</question-component>
   <answer-component>GraphQL</answer-component>
 </questions-component>